LSSTDESC/CLPipeline/README.md

 OUTSIDE THE BASHSCRIPT.
 The TXPipe run requries parallell jobs and several computing nodes, which is not possible to be ran locally.

+For the examples folder, go inside each one and run the bash script.
+The outputs will be in the `outputs` directory in the same folder.